matthew1000/gstreamer-cheat-sheet/mixing.md

-# Mixing video (GStreamer command-line cheat sheet)
+# Mixing (GStreamer command-line cheat sheet)

+This page talks about mixing video (i.e. replacing or overlaying), and also mixing audio (i.e. replacing or merging audio tracks).
+We'll do one at a time.

+## Mixing video

 The element `compositor` allows video to be mixed (overlayed, put side-by-side, etc).